jorgegorka/svelte-router/README.md

 **pathName** The path name to evaluate.
 For instance 'https://www.mysite.com/admin/employees?show-all=false'.
 It defaults to _document.location.href_

-**notFound** A svelte component that will be rendered if the route can not be found.

 It exposes a single property called _currentRoute_ that will return the current active route and some additional information (see below.)

 Routes can contain as many nested routes as needed.